hi-rachelliu/adv-python-proj/README.md

 # Getting Set Up

-After cloning this Github repo, run 'uv sync'.
+After cloning this Github repo, run `uv sync` (make sure you have uv).
 This should download all the project dependencies.

 To run the app locally, use `uv run dash_app.py`.